hustxiayang/ai-gateway/examples/tokenize/README.md

 ### Common Issues

-1. **"unsupported API schema"**: Check that your backend uses a supported schema (OpenAI, GCPVertexAI)
+1. **"unsupported API schema"**: Check that your backend uses a supported schema (OpenAI, GCPVertexAI, AWSBedrock, GCPAnthropic)
 2. **Authentication failures**: Verify API keys and service account permissions
 3. **Model not found**: Ensure the model name matches what your backend supports
 4. **Invalid request format**: Check that request contains either `messages` or `prompt`, not both